 The LG 34GP950G-B and the Dell Alienware AW3423DW are both ultrawide gaming monitors with different displays.
 The LG is an LED-backlit monitor that gets brighter than the Dell, which has a QD-OLED display with perfect black levels.
 Motion handling is also better on the Dell thanks to the near-instantaneous response time, and it displays a wider range of colors with better accuracy.
 However, the LG has better text clarity because it uses a standard RGB layout, while the Dell has a triangular subpixel layout.

 The Dell Alienware AW3423DWF is a newer model that's similar to the Dell Alienware AW3423DW.
-They use the same QD-OLED panel type, so the picture quality is nearly the same between each, except that the AW3423DWF has some issues in HDR, depending on the settings you're using.
+They use the same QD-OLED panel type, so the picture quality is nearly the same between each, except that the AW3423DWF doesn't get as bright in HDR.
 The main difference comes with their VRR support, as the AW3423DW has native G-SYNC support while the AW3423DWF has native FreeSync support.
 The AW3423DWF also has a Console Mode that the AW3423DW doesn't have, letting you send 4k @ 60Hz signals from the PS5 and Xbox Series X.

 The Dell Alienware AW3423DW and the LG 27GR95QE-B are both 1440p OLED gaming monitors with a few differences.
 The Dell has an ultrawide screen for a more immersive gaming experience, and its QD-OLED panel also delivers better picture quality with brighter highlights and more vivid colors.
 It also has native G-SYNC support, which is great if you have an NVIDIA graphics card, while the LG has native FreeSync support for AMD graphics cards.
 Also, the LG has a higher 240Hz refresh rate, which is great if you're a competitive gamer, and it supports 4k @ 120Hz gaming from consoles.